 Help and Information

 The Cable Addict's Broadband Lounge (CABL®) is an online community dedicated to the Broadband Telecommunications industry, including Cable TV, Dish/Satellite, Telecom, and related wired and wireless technologies.
 Tens of thousands of broadband telecom personnel rely on CABL for its employment listings, online forums, and other services.
 CABL.com is the oldest and most visited online forum dedicated to the industry, in continued operation since its founding in 1996.
+It is well-known as the Cable Bar™.

 The CABL web site is operated by DBMV Solutions, an independent, privately-owned small business entity committed to providing information technology products & services to the general broadband utility industry.
 DBMV's owner and sole proprietor, Rick Goldeck, created CABL.com in 1996 and has been its administrator since.
 "CABL" is a registered trademark of Rick Goldeck, DBA DBMV Solutions.
+The "Cable Bar" name and CABL logo are trademarks of Rick Goldeck, DBA DBMV Solutions.

 Email is an important means of both professional and personal communication.
 CABL makes every effort to protect email addresses used on this site so members can feel comfortable using their normal address without fear of being added to unwanted mailing lists.
 If any member suspects that his or her address has been abused, please report it as soon as possible.